microsoft/MixedReality-WebRTC/docs/manual/cs/helloworld-cs-setup-uwp.md

 In this tutorial we create a C# UWP application with a simple XAML-based UI to render video.

+> [!NOTE]
-_Note_: At this time there is no solution to render raw video frames from a .NET Core 3.0 application that is simple and short enough to be used in a turorial.
+> At this time there is no solution to render raw video frames from a .NET Core 3.0 application that is simple and short enough to be used in a turorial.
 Instead, we use the `MediaPlayerElement` XAML control from UWP which provides the necessary API.
 Its WPF equivalent `MediaElement` unfortunately does not currently allow specifying a custom video source other than an URI-based source like a file on disk.

+> [!NOTE]
-_Note_: This tutorial assumes that the host device where the app will be running during the tutorial has access to:
+> This tutorial assumes that the host device where the app will be running during the tutorial has access to:
-- a webcam, or any other video capture device recognized by WebRTC
+> - a webcam, or any other video capture device recognized by WebRTC
-- a microphone, or any other audio capture device recognized by WebRTC
+> - a microphone, or any other audio capture device recognized by WebRTC

 ## Generate the project